Eukla/ETS/README.md

 ### Disclaimer

 Any false product and misuse of the used algorithms is on the authors of the paper.
-Please inform us if you detect any misconduct or misuse of the code/datasets  in this repository.
+Please inform us if you detect any misconduct or misuse of the code/datasets used in this repository.